Let’s accept this: freelancing is a business.

 Bonsai lets you create structured proposals using custom packages, send and track them online to improve acceptance rates.
 They offer flexible and professional-looking templates, showcasing your offerings and brand.

-Client CRM, contract, and time-tracking: Managing your clients, projects, leads, documents, and payments become easy with Bonsai.
+Client CRM, contract, and time-tracking: Managing your clients, projects, leads, documents, and payments becomes easy with Bonsai.
 Make a fool-proof contract with e-signature to protect your freelance business, track working time, and generate automatic time-sheets.

 Manage finances with expense tracking, income reports, tax estimates, and reminders.